Clifford Circuits can be Properly PAC Learned if and only if $\textsf{RP}=\textsf{NP}$: On the -completeness of NonSingularity

+Rather than solve \textsc{NonSingularity} using \textsc{Modified-NonSingularity}, we merely show that the reduction from 3SAT naturally leads to instances of \textsc{Modified-NonSingularity}.

+Let $G$ be the graph produced by the reduction from 3SAT with adjacency matrix $M(x)$.
+By the construction of $M(x)$ given by \cref{fig:table}, we see that every instance of a variable will create its own unique subgraph such that the instance of each variable connects to a unique vertex.
+Because this unique vertex can never be used as an $s$ or $t$ vertex from \cref{fig:table}, that vertex also necessarily has in-degree $1$ so that no other edges connect to it.
+Because these are the only vertices that have incoming edges assigned with variable weight, this conversely means that the columns of $M(x)$ contain at most one variable.

+Recall that for variable $x_i$ with $i > 0$, the matrix $M_i$ we form from the decomposition of $M(x)$ is the entries associated with $x_i$.
+Since each column only contains at most one $x_i$, then $NZ(M_i) \cap NZ(M_j)$ must be disjoint for $i > 0$ and $j > 0$.
+Due to the constraint being met, we know that the $R_{M_i}(M)$ is confined to a one-dimensional affine subspace.
+As such, it can be represented as:

+for some $v$ and $w$, where the $v$ is a sub-matrix of $M_0$ and $w$ is the corresponding sub-matrix for $M_i$.
+Due to the definition of $NZ(M_i)$ it is clear that the $w_j$ are non-zero.
+Furthermore, since the weight of an edge will never be $x_i + 1$ then an entry of $w_j$ being one implies the corresponding entry of $v_j$ is zero.
+This implies $v_j \neq w_j$ for all $j$.
 Finally, to ensure that $v_j \neq 0$, we note that each vertex besides $s$ receives a self loop with weight $1$. $s$ instead receives an edge from $t$ with weight $1$.
-These self loops and the edge from $t$ to $s$ ensures that each column of $M_0$ has at least entry with $1$ in it such that the $v_j \neq 0$. \end{proof}
+These self loops and the edge from $t$ to $s$ ensures that each column of $M_0$ has at least entry with $1$ in it such that the $v_j \neq 0$.

+We have now shown that every matrix affine subspace produced from the reduction in \citet{BUSS1999572} also meets the requirements for \textsc{Modified-NonSingularity}, thus showing that this problem is also \np-complete. \end{proof}